Red Krayola: 1990s–present

 The 1990s found Red Krayola with a new audience, who came to the group via musicians associated with Chicago's post-rock scene and in particular the Drag City label, who had joined the band's ever-shifting line-up for a number of releases including the LPs The Red Krayola (1994), Hazel (1996), and Fingerpainting (1999).
 These were, among others, Jim O'Rourke and David Grubbs of Gastr del Sol, the post-conceptual visual artist Stephen Prina, German painter Albert Oehlen, George Hurley (formerly of Minutemen and Firehose), Tom Watson of Slovenly, Sandy Yang, Elisa Randazzo and John McEntire of Tortoise.
 In 2006, the group issued an album, Introduction, and an EP, Red Gold.

 In 1995, Drag City re-released 1967's Coconut Hotel, and in 1998 issued The Red Krayola Live 1967 with material from the Angry Arts Festival and Berkeley Folk Music Festival including their live collaboration with John Fahey.

+The Red Krayola have influenced a number of seminal alternative rock artists such as MGMT, Osees, Ty Segall, Primal Scream, and Animal Collective.
+Galaxie 500, Spacemen 3 and the Cramps covered their songs.

 In 2007, Drag City released Sighs Trapped by Liars, another collaboration of Red Krayola with Art & Language, followed in 2010 with another, Five American Portraits, which consists of musical portraits of Wile E. Coyote, President George W Bush, President Jimmy Carter, John Wayne, and Ad Reinhardt, with vocals by Gina Birch.
 In 2016 came Baby and Child Care, recorded in 1984.

-Cover versions

-"Hurricane Fighter Plane," the lead track from The Parable of Arable Land, has been covered several times, notably by Nik Turner's post-Hawkwind outfit Inner City Unit; by Alien Sex Fiend in 1986, Scottish act Future Pilot AKA in 1996, The Dwarves, and the Pin Group, led by Roy Montgomery.
-The Cramps covered the song in performance April 19, 1980 at The Venue in London.

-Really Red recorded "War Sucks" for their 1984 Rest in Pain LP.
-Tracks from God Bless the Red Krayola and All Who Sail With It have been covered by Manos Hatzidakis, whose 1982 version of "Sherlock Holmes" was released as "Σχόλιο για τον Σέρλοκ Χολμς"; Boston band Galaxie 500, who included "Victory Garden" on the 1985 album On Fire, and the Soup Dragons, who performed "Listen To This" in 1987 in a Peel Session.

-Noise rock band Barkmarket covered "Pink Stainless Tail" in 1989 for their second album, Easy Listening.
-Madlib sampled "Former Reflections Enduring Doubt" in 2014 for the track "Centauri" on the album Rock Konducta, Pt.
-2. Spacemen 3 recorded a version of "Transparent Radiation" (from The Parable of Arable Land), and Spectrum, fronted by ex–Spacemen 3 frontman Peter Kember, released an EP in 2009 with "War Sucks" as the title track.
+In 2025, The Red Krayola announced a new lineup and their first live performance in over a decade at the Hollywood Palladium in Los Angeles, supporting Cap'n Jazz on November, 21.

+Influences

+Founder Mayo Thompson drew inspiration from a wide range of sources, including modernist composition, jazz improvisation, and the free-form ethos of artists such as John Cage, Karlheinz Stockhausen, and Albert Ayler.
+In the same interview, Thompson acknowledged that mainstream figures like The Beatles, The Rolling Stones, and Bob Dylan were “very influential” in shaping his thinking about sound and song structure.
+Later incarnations of the band incorporated elements of minimalism, conceptual art, and post-punk through collaborations with members of Art & Language, Pere Ubu, and The Raincoats, reflecting Thompson’s ongoing interest in avant-garde aesthetics and critical theory.

+The Red Krayola have influenced a number of seminal alternative rock artists such as MGMT, Osees, Ty Segall, Primal Scream, and Animal Collective.
+Galaxie 500, Spacemen 3 and the Cramps covered their songs.